National Parks in Austria

 Austria's third largest and newest, Gesäuse National Park is characterised by steep mountain slopes and gorges in a valley formed by the River Enns.
 The altitude ranges from 490m up to 2370m at the peak of the Hochtor.
 The Gesäuse National Park is a natural habitat for 90 species of breeding birds, marmots, chamois and deer, plus around 50 different types of wild orchid.
 Trained national park rangers organise guided tours during which they share their knowledge of the natural area and you even spend the night in the heart of it all at hotels, on an organic farm or in mountain huts.

-The Nockberge National Park is Europe’s only high mountain national park and it boasts the East Alps’ largest pine, larch and spruce forest.
+The Nockberge Biosphere Reserve is Europe’s only high mountain national park and it boasts the East Alps’ largest pine, larch and spruce forest.
 The distinctive shape of the gently rolling Nockberge Mountains is rare in the history of geology and unique in the Alps.
 The mountains developed some hundred million years ago thanks to an interchange of lands, seas, desserts and jungles.
 This pristine mountain landscape with its soft hills and endless pastures is so exceptional that it was placed under nature conservation laws in 1987.